 The Different Types Of Carbohydrates In Food:

-Carbohydrates are defined as organic chemical molecules that carry single, double or multiple sugar i.e. saccharide components.
-Three distinct types of carbohydrates exist in the food we eat, namely sugars, starches, fibers.
+Carbohydrates are defined as organic chemical molecules that carry single, double or multiple sugars i.e. saccharide components.
+Three distinct types of carbohydrates exist in the food we eat, namely sugars, starches, and fibres.

 Sugars